-Our award-winning Public Safety Departments are among the best in the country.
-These include Police, Fire Rescue, Corrections, and the Office of Emergency Management.
-Using a combination of state-of-the-art technology, professional expertise, and a total commitment to service, our public safety officers work hard every day to keep our residents and visitors safe, serving not only the unincorporated areas of Dade County but also a number of municipalities.
+Our Public Safety Departments are recognized as among the best in the country, winning a number of awards at the state and national level.
+These departments include Police, Fire & Rescue, Corrections and Rehabilitation, Juvenile Services, and the Office of Emergency Management, which is part of the Fire & Rescue Department.
+Using a combination of state-of-the-art technology, professional expertise, and a total commitment to service, our public safety officers work hard every day to keep our residents and visitors safe, serving not only the unincorporated areas of Miami-Dade County but also all our municipalities.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.

 Please click 'OK' to be sent to the new site, or Click 'Cancel' to go back.